 Alexandrite is a strikingly beautiful color changing stone which was first discovered in the year 1830 in Russia’s Ural Mountains.

 Named after the Tsar of Russia Alexander II, it is a variant of chrysoberyl mineral.
 The unique color changing feature of this stone makes it a hot property in the international gemstone market.

 When viewed under sunlight, it appears blue-green.
 However, under incandescent light the stone looks red-purple.

 It is important to note that the level of color changing varies from one stone to another.

 While some stones only exhibit a slight change of color, others may go through a complete color change.

-Over the years, some large samples of these minerals have been found and the largest of them all has been sized at 65.08 carats.
+Over the years, some large samples of these minerals are available and the largest of them all has been sized at 65.08 carats.

-It is now kept in the Smithsonian Museum.
+It is now maintain in the Smithsonian Museum.
 Most of the stones are less than one carat though.